Washington oil field: Natural gas extraction

-In 1880, the Morgan Oil Company drilled a well at Alexander V. McGugin's farm in South Strabane Township.
+In March, 1882, the Morgan Oil Company drilled a well at Alexander V. McGugin's farm in Mount Pleasant Township.
 The second well attempt, reaching a depth of 2247 ft, hit a large pocket of natural gas.
 It was the largest flow of natural gas in the world.
 The rush of uncaptured gas could be heard for miles.
 Historian Earle Forrest described the event, saying that "one of nature's marvels had been uncorked".

 A year of wasted gas flow passed before the flow was tapped into a 6 in pipe to Pittsburgh.
 By 1885, 5 wells in the Canonsburg area had been drilled, growing to 17 by November 1, 1886.
 The success of this well initiated the beginning and development of the great oil and gas fields in southwestern Pennsylvania.

 In 1967, the Pennsylvania Historical & Museum Commission erected a historical marker in honor of McGugin Gas Well well along Pennsylvania Route 18 northwest of Washington.
-The marker has since gone missing.